peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 * <code>java.lang.NullPointerException</code> - The parameter <code>str</code> is null.

-* <code>java.lang.IllegalArgumentException</code> - Either "offset" or "length" is less than 0 or
-  greater than "str"'s length, or "str"'s length minus "offset" is less than "length".

-* <code>java.lang.NullPointerException</code> - The parameter <code>str</code> is null.

 ### CompareToTotalMagnitude
     public int CompareToTotalMagnitude​(ERational other) Compares the absolute values of this object and another object, imposing a total ordering on all possible values (ignoring their signs).
-In this method: <ul> <li>For objects with the same value, the one with the higher denominator has a greater "absolute value". </li>
+In this method: <ul> <li>For objects with the same value, the one with the higher denominator has a greater "absolute value".</li>
- <li>Negative zero and positive zero are considered equal. </li>
+ <li>Negative zero and positive zero are considered equal.</li>
   <li>Quiet NaN has a higher "absolute value" than signaling NaN.
 If
- both objects are quiet NaN or both are signaling NaN, the one with the higher diagnostic information has a greater "absolute value".
-  </li> <li>NaN has a higher "absolute value" than infinity. </li>
-  <li>Infinity has a higher "absolute value" than any finite number.
+ both objects are quiet NaN or both are signaling NaN, the one with the higher diagnostic information has a greater "absolute value".</li> <li>NaN has a higher "absolute value" than infinity.</li> <li>Infinity has a higher "absolute value" than any finite number.</li></ul>
- </li> </ul>

 **Parameters:**